Energy Price

 Am I affected by the price cap?

-If you’re on our standard variable tariff, we’ll be writing to you in the coming weeks to explain how these changes affect you.
+If you’re on our standard variable tariff, we’ll contact to you to explain how these changes affect you.
 If you’re on our Fix & Reward Tariffs, your prices will stay the same until your tariff term ends.
 We’ll contact you when your fixed tariff term is about to end with guidance for what to do next.